 deadnaming is when people refer to a trans person using the name they had before they transitioned

 misgendering is when someone refers to a trans person using the gender they were assigned at birth instead of their real gender.

 Coming to understand your gender identity can be seen as a gradual process or journey.
 Typically, this realisation can be coined as “Coming out”.
 We will use “Coming out” as an umbrella term on this page, but you do not need to name the process for yourself if you don’t want to.

-Regardless of how you identify Student Services are here to support you.
+Regardless of how you identify Student Support are here to support you.
 Every individual has different experiences and support needs.

 Some people may know they’re trans from an early age, however others might not have the language or understanding of what it means to be trans until later in life.
 It is something distinctive and core to your sense of self.

 For some trans people, having gender reassignment surgery is an important part of their transition (access to that surgery is very difficult at the moment).
 But for others surgery isn’t something they want.
 Being trans isn’t about how you look, it is something that’s core to a your identity – regardless of outer appearance.
 You may or may not chose a different name and pronouns, it is completely up to you.